subquery/documentation/docs/subquery_network/indexers/faq.md

-# FAQs - for Indexers
+# Frequently Asked Questions

-## What does the Indexer Service compris of?
+## What does the Indexer Service comprise of?

 The Indexer Service is comprised of: